tdsoperational/discord-rat-tokens/README.md

 **Q: Why has my token been leaked here?**
 **A: Your token might be here because:**
 - You used it in malware.
 This is most common.
 - It was exposed publicly.
+This is quiet rare, however not impossible.

 ##